 These fields on the different fractal scales are really all the same field but seen from the different frames of reference created by the different fractal $10^{40N}X$ jump mass contributions to the zitterbewegung frequency oscillation frames of reference of the Newpde.
-Thus the fields from consecutive fractal scales have to be the same at the weak asymptotes (eg., $g{00}=\kappa{00}$ locally in the halo and homogenous Mercuron (B5) which then connects, "bridges", $N=0$ to $N=1$ ).
+Thus the fields from consecutive fractal scales have to be the same at the weak asymptotes (eg., $g{oo}=\kappa{00}$ locally in the halo and homogenous Mercuron (B5) which then connects, "bridges", N=0 to N=1).
 This is certainly then a true "unified field".